Four prizes totaling $60,000 will be awarded

 Social innovation is a novel solution to a social problem that is more effective, efficient, sustainable, or just than current solutions.

-Since 1998, Horizon has invested $45 million in community programs, including grants to more than 250 organizations serving the county, from after-school programs to faith-based organizations to health care providers.
+Since 1998, the Horizon Foundation has invested $53 million in community programs, including grants to more than 300 organizations serving the county, from after-school programs to faith-based organizations to health care providers.

 Learn more about the Changemaker Challenge, including official rules, terms and conditions online at: www.changemakerchallengehc.org

-Hosted by the Horizon Foundation, in partnership with United Way of Central Maryland, the Changemaker Challenge is an event focused on sparking innovation and fresh thinking to address some of Howard County’s most pressing issues. www.changemakerchallengehc.org
+Hosted by the Horizon Foundation and United Way of Central Maryland, the Changemaker Challenge is an event focused on sparking innovation and fresh thinking to address some of Howard County’s most pressing issues. www.changemakerchallengehc.org

 Please see the Official Rules for the specific Terms and Conditions of the Changemaker Challenge.